 - Does your manuscript include page and line numbers?

-- Are you able to assent, on behalf of all authors if there is more than one, that (1) the submitted manuscript has not been published, or submitted for publication, elsewhere, (2) all authors have abided by the Code of Conduct for contributors to Oryx, and (3) all authors have read the submitted manuscript and agreed to its submission?
+- Are you able to assent, on behalf of all authors if there is more than one, that (1) the submitted manuscript has not been published, or submitted for publication, elsewhere, (2) all authors have abided by the Code of conduct for contributors to Oryx, and (3) all authors have read the submitted manuscript and agreed to its submission?
 You need to provide this assent during the submission process (at stage 5, see below).
-Your manuscript will not be considered unless assent to these three points is received.

 - The Manuscript Type (Full Article, Short Communication, Review, Forum Article, Forum Article Response, Letter or Conservation News), Title, Abstract (a maximum of 250 words), and details of any Funding Institutions (with Grant/Award Number if relevant)

 - Up to eight keywords, and total number of words in the manuscript (all inclusive except Tables)

 - Names, e-mail and street addresses of any co-authors (if they already have accounts with Oryx on ScholarOne Manuscripts their details can be automatically recalled using their e-mail address)